Mozambique–Portugal relations: Post independence

 Diplomatic relations between the new Republic of Mozambique and Portugal were established on 25 June 1975, the same day of Mozambique's independence.
 In 1977, Mozambique opened its first resident embassy in Lisbon.

 In November 1981, Portuguese President, António Ramalho Eanes, paid an official visit to Mozambique, becoming the first Portuguese head-of-state to visit the nation.
 In October 1983, Mozambican President, Samora Machel, paid a state visit to Portugal.
 There would be many official visits between leaders of both nations.

 In July 1996, Mozambique and Portugal became founding members of the Community of Portuguese Language Countries.

 In the four decades of diplomatic relations between Mozambique and Portugal, cooperation has registered a substantial increase, covering all areas of activity by both nations.
 In 2011, the first Bilateral Mozambique-Portugal Summit was held in Lisbon.
 In 2014 and 2018, the second and third Bilateral Summits took place both in Maputo.
 In 2019, the fourth Bilateral Summit took place in Lisbon and the fifth Summit was scheduled for Maputo in 2020.

 Bilateral agreements

 Both nations have signed a few bilateral agreements such as an Agreement of Mutual Cooperation (1975); Agreement in Commercial, Economic and Health Cooperation (1981); Treaty of Friendship and Cooperation (1983); and an Agreement to hold bilateral summits to create a mechanism for political dialogue, at the highest level, on matters of common interest (2010).

+Transportation

+There are direct flight between both nations with TAP Air Portugal.